our-story-media/ourstory-resources/doc_gen/guide/troubleshooting.md

 ### Installation Hangs / Not doing anything

-When using the `Toolbox` version of Our Story Titan (which is backed by Docker Toolbox), there are sometimes issues where Docker fails to start.
+When using the `Toolbox` version of Indaba Titan (which is backed by Docker Toolbox), there are sometimes issues where Docker fails to start.
 Often the easiest method of getting it going again is to:

 - Reboot the machine
 - Changing the network whilst docker is 'hung' often triggers it to continue.
-- Trying to start Our Story Titan for the first time whilst connect to the internet (in theory it does not need to download anything but this sometimes makes it work).
+- Trying to start Indaba Titan for the first time whilst connect to the internet (in theory it does not need to download anything but this sometimes makes it work).

 ### Network Wont Reconnect After Closing Dashboard

-Run the `Fix Network` tool installed alongside Our Story Dashboard.
+Run the `Fix Network` tool installed alongside Indaba Dashboard.

 ## Story Publishing